diku-dk/ap-e2024-pub/README.md

-The reexam takes the same form as the ordinary exam (with the possibility of switching to an oral exam if there are very few attendees, but this is highly unlikely) and is held at a currently unknown time - probably after block 2.
+The reexam takes the same form as the ordinary exam (with the possibility of switching to an oral exam if there are very few attendees, but this is highly unlikely) and is held from 27/1 8:00 to 31/1 21:00.

 If you did not qualify for the ordinary exam, qualification for the re-exam can be achieved by (re)submission and approval of the